What Strong Villages Do — and What We Can Do Here

 When the Old Parish Church in Portobello went up for sale, the community didn’t just sign a petition—they raised the cash.
 They launched a “Community Share Offer,” allowing locals to buy shares in the project.

-The Behavior: Over 1,600 people invested, raising enough to buy the building debt-free.
+What changed: Over 1,600 people invested, raising enough to buy the building debt-free.
 It is now Bellfield, a busy community centre run by the shareholders, ensuring it serves the actual needs of the village.

 Govanhill Housing Association (Glasgow)